×îÐÂÂ鶹ÊÓƵ

 Highlights

-• Unearth the vast landscapes and incredible scenic landscapes of Georgia and Armenia.
+• Unearth the vast and incredible scenic landscapes of Georgia and Armenia.

-• Visit Dmanisi archaeological site which is renowned for its discovery of hominid fossils that are over 1.8 million years old, making it the earliest evidence of human ancestors outside Africa.
+• Visit Dmanisi, which is renowned for the discovery of hominid fossils there that are more than 1.8 million years old.

-• Discover the archaeological site of Armaztsikhe-Bagineti, which was an important historical site that provides insight into the ancient Kingdom of Iberia and the early history of Georgia.
+• Discover the archaeological site of Armaztsikhe-Bagineti, which provides an insight into the ancient Kingdom of Iberia and the early history of Georgia.

-• Accompanied by an archaeology expert who will offer insight into the amazing sites visited
+• Travel in the company of an archaeology expert, who will offer insight into the amazing sites visited.

-• Sample the delightful Armenian and Georgian food and wine.
+• Sample delightful Armenian and Georgian food and wine.

 Meet the expert